jordanestenanderson/esten.github.io/_projects/hone.md

 layout: project
 order: 2
 metatitle: Hone ✕ Esten.co
-metadescription: An all-in-one solution that helps companies develop their leaders, no matter who or where they are.
+metadescription: An all-in-one solution that helps companies develop their leaders, no matter where they are.
 title: Hone
 headline: Leadership development tools for modern distributed teams.
 hyperlink: https://honehq.com/